-C10 Percent in top tenth of high school graduating class 13% C10 Percent in top quarter of high school graduating class 38% C10 Percent in top half of high school graduating class 74% Top half + C10 Percent in bottom half of high school graduating class 26% bottom half = 100% 6 C10 Percent in bottom quarter of high school graduating class 6% C10 Percent of total first-time, first-year (freshmen) students who submitted d high school class rank: 68% those students from whom you collected high school ol GPA.
-C11 Percent who had GPA of 3.75 and higher 32.75% C11 Percent who had GPA between 3.50 and 3.74 17.60% C11 Percent who had GPA between 3.25 and 3.49 19.35% C11 Percent who had GPA between 3.00 and 3.24 15.86% C11 Percent who had GPA between 2.50 and 2.99 12.69% C11 Percent who had GPA between 2.0 and 2.49 1.75% C11 Percent who had GPA between 1.0 and 1.99 0.00% C11 Percent who had GPA below 1.0 0.00% Totals should = 100% 100.00%
+C10 Percent in top tenth of high school graduating class 16% C10 Percent in top quarter of high school graduating class 40% C10 Percent in top half of high school graduating class 77% Top half + C10 Percent in bottom half of high school graduating class 23% bottom half = 100% C10 Percent in bottom quarter of high school graduating class 5% C10 Percent of total first-time, first-year (freshmen) students who submitte d high school class rank: 68%

 C11 Percentage of all enrolled, degree-seeking, first-time, first-year (freshman) students who had high school grade-point averages within each of the following ranges (using 4.0 scale).
-Report information only for
+Report information only for those students from whom you collected high school GPA.